 If you are moving to an apartment building, notify the neighbours in advance roughly how much time you may need with the lift.
 Your good manners will go a long way.
 Try to be as noiseless as possible to avoid becoming a nuisance for your neighbours.

 The removal job can be such a hassle but don’t neglect the importance of the first impression.
 When meeting neighbours, smile and wave!
 If you are moving on the weekend, expect to meet many of them.
 There is a good chance that your move-in will be the topic of the day so make sure that your neighbours speak well of it.

 Moving etiquette and your removals team

 You may be wondering if you’re supposed to help the movers on the big day.
 Well, our advice is don’t.
-It’s dangerous to meddle in their work or try lifting heavy stuff the wrong way.
+It’s dangerous to meddle in their work.
+Trying to move boxes without being aware of the correct way to lift heavy objects can do more harm than good.
 So, don’t be asking yourself what to do while the movers are handling your furniture and possessions but stay clear and well out of the way.
 Still, this doesn’t mean that you shouldn’t make every effort to make their job efficient and hassle-free.